amussey/opendoor-takehome-coding-challenge/README.md

  * Tests (primarily unit and acceptance).
  * Currently, every query against `/listings` creates a new MySQL connection.
 Ideally, one connection could be created when the app launches and be refreshed when a disconnect is detected.
+ * Page sizes are currently static (locked to 15).
+There should be a `count` parameter to make this configurable.
+ * Better exception handling.
+There area a couple places where exception handling could be improved, such as around the database connection and around the handling of the CSV data.